LuigiSigillo/NextRoom/first_presentation/Evaluation/Evaluation.md

 ### User experience evaluation:
    Methods to reveal how user feels about your design.

-    •Overview of the kinds of UX (User Experince) evaluation methods available •How to choose the right UX evaluation method for the purpose •The basics of the most popular UXEMs( of different types •Where to find more information on those methods

  #### How to evaluate user experience?

  There is alot methods to evulute user experince Also techniques that help to collect experiential data such as